Abdulrahman-owayj/Battery-arrangment-for-robot/README.md

 ![Battery arrangment diagram](https://user-images.githubusercontent.com/5675794/123339359-1bc79a80-d553-11eb-8304-192f113785e6.jpg)

 **Now to know exactly how to control everything see the attached picture below:**

 ![complete robotic fighter diagram](https://user-images.githubusercontent.com/5675794/123339618-9a243c80-d553-11eb-9f7f-2e03fecba6bb.jpg)

-in order to have a look at the circuit diagram and edit it as you like please see the repositry ()
+**in order to have a look at the circuit diagram and the code please check this repositry** [https://github.com/eadh21/Controlling-2-motors-using-arduino.git]

+Edit the diagram as you like and have fun!